MarioBlazek/wsc2018-netgen-open-source/assignments/03-services.md

 * Checkout to starting point by `git checkout example_three_finish`
 * Display `full\ng_article` with custom controller action
 * By using this controller do the following:
-    - get tag value from field identified with `tags`
+  * get tag value from field identified with `tags`
-    - fetch all content objects tagged with those tags
+  * fetch all content objects tagged with those tags
-    - sort by publish date descending
+  * sort by publish date descending
-    - use `FindService`
+  * use `FindService`
 * Results iteration code is already provided in `full\ng_article`, adjust backend code accordingly
-* Use [this](http://127.0.0.1:8000/fitness/effective-training-techniques-isolation-vs-compound-movements) article as refrence
+* Use [this](http://127.0.0.1:8000/fitness/effective-training-techniques-isolation-vs-compound-movements) article as refrence for testing
-* Checkout to solution by `git checkout example_three_finish`
+* Checkout to solution by `git checkout assignment_three_finish`